-This armour is displayed in Hohenschwangau castle.
-The Hohenschwangau castle is a hunting lodge or small nobleman's castle.
-Hohenschwangau was the home of king Ludwig-II.
+This is a reproduction or copy of a famous armour found in another museum.
+I forgot where the original is displayed.
+This reproduction armour is displayed in Hohenschwangau castle.
+Hohenschwangau castle is a hunting lodge or small nobleman's castle, and was the home of king Ludwig-II.
 Located in the beautiful little village of Schwangau Germany roughly 90 miles southwest of Munich, and only minutes away by car from the city of Füssen.

 The village of Schwangau is also home to the famous castle Neuschwanstein.
 With a lake on one side and a beautiful waterfall on the other, Castle Neuschwanstein looks down upon the little hunting lodge Hohenschwangau, from a nearby mountain.
 Walking paths through the mountains offer spectacular views of Neuschwanstein and Hohenschwangau both perched high above the nearby lake.
 The photo of Hohenschwangau at right was taken along the road leading up to the castle Neuschwanstein.